+- 3. Within one month after the list of questions is approved or with consultation of the committee, the written examination period will begin.
+At the beginning of this period, the student will receive a list of questions chosen by the committee from the approved list.
 This list of questions will include four questions, distributed over the domains of the committee members' expertise.
-The written examination period will be one continuous period 10 days in length, counting weekend days and the department's graduate administrator should be consulted to be sure that they are available.
-During this time, the student will prepare a typed answer to each question, not to exceed 8 double- spaced pages per question.
+The written examination period will be one continuous period ten days in length, counting weekend days and the department's graduate administrator should be consulted to be sure that they are available.
+During this time, the student will prepare a typed answer to each question, not to exceed eight double- spaced pages per question.
 This written test will be "open book" and the writing may be done at times and places to fit the student's convenience.
-In the event of extraordinary extenuating circumstances that constrain the student from working during the reading or writing period, the student can request a modification of the timing constraints not to exceed a time shift or extension on the order of a few days.

-- 4. Students can allocate this window as they see fit.
-As a guide for the amount of work that is expected for writing, students should expect to spend the equivalent of 3 full days within this window writing, but more time may be allocated as needed.
-The student should discuss their planned writing period with their lab PI and with consideration of other semester responsibilities (e.g., TA/RA duties, grading responsibilities, etc.) - 5.
-Within 2 weeks after the written examination period, the committee will meet to conduct the oral portion of the comprehensive exam.
-At this meeting, the student should be prepared to discuss his or her written answers, the other questions on his or her list, and related topics.
+In the event of extraordinary extenuating circumstances that constrain the student from working during the reading or writing period, the student can request a modification of the timing constraints not to exceed a time shift or extension on the order of a few days. - 4.
+Students can allocate this ten-day window as they see fit.
+As a guide for the amount of work that is expected for writing, students should expect to spend the equivalent of three full days within this window writing, but more time may be allocated as needed.
+The student should discuss their planned writing period with their mentor and with consideration of other semester responsibilities (e.g., TA/RA duties, grading responsibilities, etc.) to make sure that they are meeting all of their obligations. - 5.
+Within two weeks after the written examination period, the committee will meet to conduct the oral portion of the comprehensive exam.
+At this meeting, the student should be prepared to discuss their written answers, the other questions on their list, and related topics.
+In addition, the committee may request that the student discuss his or her plans for the dissertation.
 The oral exam will take two hours or less, and the result of the exam will be available at the end of the meeting.